 Instead of using a racquet and a tennis ball, paddles made of wood or composite materials are used along with a whiffle ball.

-What makes pickleball stand out from the sports it is similar to are the unique rules it follows.
-There are three main rules all designed to make Pickleball play friendly and to encourage longer rallies and less indimidation.
+Unique Rules: What makes pickleball stand out from the sports it is similar to are the unique rules it follows.
+There are three main rules all designed to make Pickleball play friendly and to encourage longer rallies and less intimidation.

 All Ages Can Play